vfarcic/devops24/manuscript/04-helm.md

 choco install kubernetes-helm
 ```

-Finally, if you are neither Windows or MacOS user, you must be running **Linux**.
+Finally, if you are neither Windows nor MacOS user, you must be running **Linux**.
 Please go to the [releases](https://github.com/kubernetes/helm/releases) page, download `tar.gz` file, unpack it, and move the binary to `/usr/local/bin/`.

 If you already have Helm installed, please make sure that it is newer than 2.8.2.
 That version, and probably a few versions before it, was failing on Docker For Mac/Windows.

-Once you're done installing (or upgrading) Helm, please verify that it is working by executing `helm help`.
+Once you're done installing (or upgrading) Helm, please execute `helm help` to verify that it is working.

-We are about to install *tiller*.
+We are about to install *Tiller*.
 It'll run inside our cluster.
-Just as `kubectl` is a client that communicates with Kube API, `helm` will propagate our wisher to `tiller` which, in turn, will issue requests to Kube API.
+Just as `kubectl` is a client that communicates with Kube API, `helm` will propagate our wishes to `tiller` which, in turn, will issue requests to Kube API.

-It should come as no surprise that *tiller* will be yet another Pod in our cluster.
+It should come as no surprise that Tiller will be yet another Pod in our cluster.
 As such, you should already know that we'll need a ServiceAccount that will allow it to establish communication with Kube API.
-Since we hope to use Helm for potentially, all our Kubernetes deployments, we should give that ServiceAccount very generous permissions across the whole cluster.
+Since we hope to use Helm for all our installation in Kubernetes, we should give that ServiceAccount very generous permissions across the whole cluster.

-Let's take a look at the definition of a ServiceAccount we'll use for *tiller*.
+Let's take a look at the definition of a ServiceAccount we'll create for Tiller.

 ```bash
 cat helm/tiller-rbac.yml